JuanferM/binpack-BnB_julia/README.md

 Branch-and-bound algorithm and heuristics for the 1D bin packing problem in Julia.

-The branch-and-bound algorithm (`BnB.jl`) follows the guidelines of Eilon and Christofides (1971) with the addition of the L2 bound presented by Marthelo and Toth.
+The branch-and-bound algorithm (`BnB.jl`) follows the guidelines of Eilon and Christofides (1971) with the addition of the L2 bound presented by Marthelo and Toth and minimal cover cuts.
 The algorithm was tested on one instance of the bin packing problem considered in E. Falkenauer (1994) "A Hybrid Grouping Genetic Algorithm for Bin Packing".
 This data file is binpack1 and was contributed by E. Falkenauer.

 The format of this data file is as follows:
 - Number of test problems (P)